Systolic geometry and simplicial complexity for groups: From simplicial complexity to systolic area for groups

 according to Corollary \ref{cor:number.inf}.
 But this lower bound is not as good as the left-hand side of the inequality stated in Theorem \ref{th:finitude}.
 To improve our estimate we proceed as follows.\\

 We construct a metric version of the Moebius telescope.
-Indeed consider the Moebius strip endowed with the Riemannian metric of curvature $1$ given by the quotient of a spherical strip by the central symmetry like in Figure \ref{fig-bandespherique}.
+First consider the Moebius strip endowed with the Riemannian metric of constant curvature $1$ given by the quotient of a spherical strip by the central symmetry like in Figure \ref{fig-bandespherique}.

+The height of this spherical strip is chosen to be $2\pi/3$ and its area is thus equal to $2\pi\sqrt{3}$.
+The equatorial curve and the boundary have the same length $\pi$.

+The metric version of the Moebius telescope is constructed in the same way as in Lemma \ref{lemme:1} using this special metric on each Moebius strip except that at each step the boundary of ${\mathcal M}_{k-1}$ is identified with the equatorial curve of ${\mathcal M}_k$ instead of with $\gamma_k$.
+Here $\gamma_k$ is realized as half a great circle whose intersection with the equatorial curve is a point denoted by $p_k$ and its intersection with the boundary curve another point denoted by $q_k$.
+Observe that the length of $\gamma_k$ is equal to $\pi$ and that $\gamma_k$ is tangent to the boundary at $q_k$.
+We glue together the Moebius strips in such a way that the point $q_k$ on $\partial {\mathcal M}_k$ coincides with the point $p_{k+1}$ on the equatorial curve of ${\mathcal M}_{k+1}$ for $k=0,\ldots,n-1$.